-Is your school participating in PPHD’s Dental Health Program-Keeping Teeth Strong.
+Is your school participating in PPHD’s Dental Health Program-Keeping Teeth Strong?
 You can call your child’s school or PPHD at 308-633-2866.
 This program does NOT replace your child’s regular dental visits.
+It is an additional benefit to help prevent dental decay.

 Fluoride Varnish Facts: